 One option is to embrace the dark and create an intimate internal room for the evenings that is the Yin to the bright kitchen diner’s Yang, or an alternative is to move toilets and utilities – rooms that do not need so much natural light – to the centre of the house.

-Consider Altering Ceiling Heights
+Consider Ceiling Heights in a Side Return Extension

 A side return extension nearly always requires walls to be knocked down and there is always a temptation to take the easy route when doing this and simply put a steel beam under the joists of the existing floor above to support the rest of the building.